 In testing monotonicity, we find systematic failures for player 1 only: for each game, there is an interval of beliefs to which subjects fail to best respond more often than not.
-These intervals involve beliefs for which the action that has a higher expected payoff is also more likely to result in a zero payoff.
+These intervals include the belief that makes player 1 indifferent and follow a consistent pattern across all games.

 Consistent with belief-responsiveness, we find that player i's belief distributions tend to be ordered by stochastic dominance across games in the same direction as differences in player j's action frequencies.
-Beliefs tend to overreact in the sense that small differences in action frequencies are associated with large differences in average beliefs, but this is entirely consistent with the axiom.
+Beliefs tend to overreact in the sense that small differences in action frequencies are associated with large differences in belief distributions, but this is entirely consistent with the axiom.